 "No, I guess I can't stop worrying…" David stopped as a frown came to his face.

-"…about being accepted into the academy?"
+"… about being accepted into the academy?"
 Steven finished, and David's frown got bigger at the question.
 Steven gave a sympathetic sigh and walked into his adoptive son's room then put his hand on the teen's shoulder.
-"Now you listen to me, young man.
+"Now you listen young man.
 I did not raise any fool.
 You have a chance few people like you ever get and besides, you always said you wanted a life of adventure.
 Now's your chance for both—don't waste it."

 "Don't worry, sir, I won't," David assured with a smile.

-"Good, now get some sleep," Steven said and gently closed the door.
-David didn't need any further prompting after that and went into a dreamless slumber.
+"Good, now get sleep," Steven said and closed the door.
+David needed none further prompting after that and went into a dreamless slumber.